 - If your spray tan is for any other summer occasion, or a party, you also don’t need to worry too much about what you wear, but perhaps consider the straps or neckline on your party dress, or the style neckline you wear the most as this will mean you don’t end up showing your stark tan lines.

 What tops should I wear?

 After your spray tan application, you’ll have to wait for a few hours (the person who sprayed you will tell you about this) before hopping in the shower and rinsing any excess tan off.
 During this time, there is the possibility of some excess product transferring onto your clothes, so you should be aware of this and keep it in mind when choosing what clothes to wear.

-In general, anything loose, baggy and dark-coloured is the safest option, and covering as little skin as possible is also a good idea.
-By this, choosing something short-sleeved, if it’s warm enough, is best as this makes the least contact with your skin for potential transfer.
+In general, anything loose, baggy and dark-colored is the safest option, and covering as little skin as possible is also a good idea.
+By this, choosing something short-sleeved, if it’s warm enough, is best as this makes the least contact with your skin for a potential transfer.

 - Baggy t-shirts or loose jumpers are both good – just make sure you don’t sweat if you’re wearing a jumper.

 - Avoid things like tight turtleneck tops or long sleeve tops where possible.